A Tale of Love and Desire

 A Tale of Love and Desire (Une histoire d'amour et de désir) is a 2021 Tunisian drama film directed by Leyla Bouzid and co-produced by Sandra da Fonseca and Olivier Père.
 The film stars Sami Outalbali and Zbeida Belhajamor in the lead roles whereas Diong-Kéba Tacu, Aurélia Petit, Mahia Zrouki and Bellamine Abdelmalek made supportive roles.
-The film revolves around a erotic Arabian love affair between Ahmed, a 18-year old, French of Algerian origin, and Farah, a young Tunisian girl.
+The film revolves around an erotic Arabian love affair between Ahmed, a 18-year old, French of Algerian origin, and Farah, a young Tunisian girl.

 The film made its premiere on 1 September 2021.
 The film received positive reviews from critics.
 The film was selected in the official competition for Best feature film and for the Golden Stallion of Yennenga for Best film.